Bear hunting: Hunting dogs

 on like a vice, though unable to kill the bear, would hold it in place long enough for the hunter to finish it.

-Bear were dangerous quarry for the dogs to tackle, and pack losses were not uncommon.
+Bears were dangerous quarry for the dogs to tackle, and pack losses were not uncommon.
 Though a large number of dogs could kill sick or very young bear, they could not do so with healthy adults.

 These big dogs can only overcome such foes by rushing in a body and grappling all together; if they hang back, lunging and snapping, a cougar or bear will destroy them one by one.
 With a quarry so huge and redoubtable as the grisly, no number of dogs, however large and fierce, could overcome him unless they all rushed on him in a mass, the first in the charge seizing by the head or throat.
 If the dogs hung back, or if there were only a few of them, or if they did not seize around the head, they would be destroyed without an effort.
 It is murder to slip merely one or two close-quarter dogs at a grisly.